codevise/pageflow/doc/creating_page_types.md

 components that you can use to build your page.
 Of course, you are always free to create additional components on your own.

-Some of the used components depend on the page's configuration.
+Some of the components used depend on the page's configuration.
 For example, `PageHeader` needs to know the actual texts to display that were entered in the editor.
-They, therefore, expect an object containing all page attributes in a prop called `page`.
+Therefore, they expect an object containing all page attributes in a prop called `page`.

 Pageflow stores all of the entry's data including page configurations